jhollowe/blog/content/posts/zfs-backups-to-files.md

 ### Making a Snapshot

 ZFS send streams only work on snapshots, so we need to create a snapshot of the current files and data to be able to send it.
-If you already have a up-to-date snapshot (maybe from [automation]()), you can just uses that snapshot.
+If you already have a up-to-date snapshot (maybe from [automation](https://github.com/jimsalterjrs/sanoid)), you can just uses that snapshot.

 To create a snapshot, you either need to be root (run the following command with `sudo`), or have the snapshot ZFS permissions on the dataset.
-As we will be creating a recursive snapshot of all datatsets, it is easier to just run commands as root.
+As we will be creating a recursive snapshot of all datasets, it is easier to just run commands as root.

 The format of the snapshot command is
 `zfs snap[shot] pool/datasetA/subdataset/thing1@snapshot-name`.